A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 Belonging is one of five basic needs, as described by psychologist Abraham Maslow's Hierarchy of Needs.

-Your business, with a brand positioned with the community and belonging in mind, will be seen as a lot more than a provider of a product or a service – it will become an extension of people's lives.
+Your business, with a brand positioning with the community and belonging in mind, will be seen as a lot more than a provider of a product or a service – it will become an extension of people's lives.

 The digital age’s most imminent trap is that it might get you to believe nothing outside online marketing matters.